controlm/ctm-python-client/README.md

 You created a flow!
 Now you need to define where it will run.
 Define the host (agent) where the flow will run and the user under which it will run.

 Note: username is not necessarily your username.
-Rather, it is the user under which the agent is installed.
+Rather, it is the user under which the agent is installed or the run_as user defined for the agent.

 ```python
 t1_flow.set_run_as(username="user", host="myagent")
 ```

-To define when to run, you need to specify the schedule
+To define when the workflow should run, you need to specify the schedule.
+Note that workflows can be run anytime if the function .run() is called

 ```python
 # Define the schedule